lmw1663/Calculator/README.md

-Protocol Definition for Socket Calculator
+# Protocol Definition for Socket Calculator

 Date: 2023-11-09

+Author: Lee minwoo

-#1.
-Introduction
+# 1. Introduction

 This document defines the protocol for a socket-based calculator.
 The calculator supports four operations: addition, subtraction, multiplication, and division.

-#2.
-Protocol
+# 2. Protocol

 The protocol consists of the following messages:

-#2.1.
+# 2.1.
 Request Message

 The request message is sent from the client to the server.
 It contains the following fields: